Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

 Paste the Filter String at the bottom of the file.
 For multiple devices, paste each string on a new line.

-You can find more information on enabling USB devices here.
+You can find more information on enabling USB devices here:

-Streaming Mode:
+Streaming Mode

-NICE DCV uses an adaptive protocol that automatically optimizes the streaming mode for current network capabilities.
+DCV uses an adaptive protocol that automatically optimizes the streaming mode for current network capabilities.
 It also gives you the option to prioritize responsiveness or image quality.

 To adjust this, click on the Settings icon and click Streaming Mode.